 Daron is of the mind that people with environmental degrees will be in demand as challenges continue to grow and compound (like the effects of climate change).
-Washington is one of many states that is doing a lot of investment in the environmental field, and so graduates should have hope that their skills and experience will be needed.
-“The challenges that our environment is facing aren’t going to go away.”
+Washington is one of many states investing in environmental fields.
+Graduates should have hope that their skills and experience will be needed because “the challenges that our environment is facing aren’t going to go away.”